 Many companies invest some of their marketing budgets into email marketing software.
 Email marketing software typically has an annual or monthly charge.
 However, there are options for free tiers that give you access to some of the software's features.

-Even if you do spend money on email marketing software, the cost is significantly less than what other marketing methods would be.
+Even if you spend money on email marketing software, the cost is significantly less than other marketing methods.
 You can also scale what you pay for the software based on how many subscribers you have.

 You'll also save yourself time with email marketing.
 You or another employee won't have to devote much of your work day to emails.

-Email marketing software allows you to automate the emails you send based on customer activity.
+Email marketing software allows you to automate your emails based on customer activity.
 This can include signing up for your email list, purchasing, or viewing a product.

 Collect Relevant Information

-It's essential to stay on top of how your customers view your business if you want them to purchase and engage with your brand.
+Staying on top of how your customers view your business is essential if you want them to purchase and engage with your brand.
 Email marketing is an effective tool for doing this.

 For example, you can send surveys to your subscriber list to get customer feedback.